arcus/education_modules/regular_expressions_intermediate/regular_expressions_intermediate.md

 Or maybe you are editing a text transcript and you want to find all the lines that **end** without one of the punctuation marks of `.`, `!`, or `?`.

-The caret symbol `^` (indicating the beginning of a string) and dollar sign `$` (indicating the end of a string) are special characters called "anchors", which can be used when it's important to find patterns in a specific location.
+The caret symbol `^` (indicating the beginning of a string) and dollar sign `$` (indicating the end of a string) are special characters called **anchors**, which can be used when it's important to find patterns in a specific location.

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Important note</b><br>